October 18, 2021

 Atomic Red Team Part 1: Testing Security Controls Through Attack Emulation

-Your team has deployed next-gen anti-virus, applied the latest security patches, and your are forwarding all endpoint telemetry to a managed detection and response vendor The question you have now is - how can you ensure that the deployed defenses are working properly and you will be notified of malicious activity?
+Your team has deployed next-gen anti-virus, applied the latest security patches, and you are forwarding all endpoint telemetry to a managed detection and response vendor.
+The question you have now is - how can you ensure that the deployed defenses are working properly and you will be notified of malicious activity?

 The answer is to use adversary attack emulation, a powerful method of validating security controls.
 As we demonstrated in our session at DattoCon last week, we explained the following steps for adding it to your arsenal to help improve your cyber resilience.
 There are many open-source and commercial tools that you can use to execute this testing, and having a process to follow is just as important as the tool you use.

 Our view on a holistic attack emulation process consists of several steps:

 - Select the attacks you would like to emulate.

 - Choose an emulation tool you can map your attack techniques to.